 Mannatech, almost since its beginnings, has always given back – always used its profits for others.
 When it was discovered that malnutrition was the number one cause of death each year for 5 million children under the age of 5 years, the Company set about and decided to resolve this crisis by using the profits from the sales of our products*.
 They called the project M5M™ — Mission 5 Million — looking for 5 million customers to link with 5 million children.

-*because each product has a different cost depending on the currency, each product is given a Point Volume (PV) .
+*because each product is sold most using the local currency of the country of purchase, each product is given a Point Volume (PV) .
 For every 100 PV sold a child receives nourishment added to their food.
 (In US dollars it is roughly 1 child per 100 US $ spent)